-And yet, as we grow up, fear gets in the way—we start worrying about who is going to love us and how are we going to pay for everything, and often we fall into the false belief that we cannot rely on our intuition or imagination to guide us—and yet, we have this desire to write.
+As we grow up, fear gets in the way.
+We start worrying about who is going to love us, how are we going to pay for everything, etc. Often we fall into the false belief that we cannot rely on our intuition or imagination to guide us.
+And yet, we still have this desire to write, to build, to create.

 I think that the act of writing is really a process of shedding all of our false beliefs for the truth.
 The three-act-structure is a process of winnowing away our protagonist’s misconception of the way things are in order to lead him back to his true self.